A Sketch In Time

 Over the phone, he is steady and measured in his responses, a contrast to his gregarious, visual voice.
 Rohan Chakravarty is the award-winning creator of Green Humour, an entertaining collection of cartoons, comic strips and illustrations on wildlife and the environment (possibly the largest repository of its kind on the web – greenhumour.com – with over 700 pieces).
 While growing up in Nagpur in the ’90s, for Chakravarty, it was the national parks around the Maharashtrian city and the conversations with his wildlife-loving grandfather that set the foundation for his future passion.

 But his path toward nature conservation was meandering.
 Chakravarty first studied dentistry, which he says was “not my calling”, and then went on to work in animation.
 Moonlighting as an illustrator in his spare time, he merged his interest in wildlife with art, launching Green Humour in 2010.
-The first Indian illustrator to be distributed by an international comics platform, he quit his day job in 2014 – the year after Green Humour debuted on GoComics – to make drawing his full-time occupation.
+The first Indian cartoonist to be distributed by an international comics platform, he quit his day job in 2014 – the year after Green Humour debuted on GoComics – to make drawing his full-time occupation.

 In his work, fun facts about wildlife intersect with pop culture references and Chakravarty’s astute commentary on the social and political issues impacting the environment.
 Breaking down complex issues for the uninitiated, he encourages his readers to participate in the conversation and challenges the institutional ineptitude and deep-rooted social behaviours that threaten the environment.
 Chakravarty’s entertaining style has facilitated his art’s entry into a variety of cultural resources: books for children and adults alike, illustrated maps for forest departments and environmental agencies, workshops, exhibitions, and comics for various national and international media.
-A decade after he started Green Humour, he is one of the most accessible and compelling voices in this space today, thanks to his social media savvy.
-On Instagram alone, he has nearly 1,20,000 followers, and often replies individually to those who comment on his posts.
+A decade after he started Green Humour, he is one of the most accessible and compelling voices in this space today, thanks to his social media savvy (he has almost 1,20,000 followers on Instagram alone).

 A polar bear shouting at climate change deniers while Arctic fires rage behind.
 A tiger asking for the resignation of the Environmental Minister.
 A White Chippi tree pointing out the double standards of naming it as Maharashtra’s state mangrove tree while doing little for mangrove conservation.
 “Yes, there is an angrier tone recently.
 This government refuses to listen.
 That tone will probably continue in my work in the days to come,” he signs off.